amerotz/loeric/README.rst

 Creative Works
 --------------
-* The folktronica project `Saorga <https://saorga.bandcamp.com/>`_
+- The folktronica project `Saorga <https://saorga.bandcamp.com/>`_

 Research Outputs
 ----------------
-* M. Amerotti, S. Benford, B. L. T. Sturm and C. Vear, “A Live Performance Rule System Informed by Irish Traditional Dance Music”, in Proc.
-Computer Music Multidisciplinary Research, 2023.
+- Benford, S., Amerotti, M., Sturm, B., Martinez Avila, J. “Negotiating Autonomy and Trust when Performing with an AI Musician”.
+Proceedings from TAS’24, the International Symposium on Trustworthy Autonomous Systems, 2024.

-* M. Amerotti, B. L. T. Sturm, S. Benford, H. Maruri-Aguilar and C. Vear, “Evaluation of an Interactive Music Performance System in the Context of Irish Traditional Dance Music”, in Proc.
-New Instruments for Musical Expression, 2024.
+- Amerotti, M., Sturm, B., Benford, S., Maruri-Aguilar H., Vear, C. “Evaluation of an Interactive Music Performance System in the Context of Irish Traditional Dance Music”.
+Proceedings from NIME’24, the International Conference on New Interfaces for Musical Expression, 2024.
+- Amerotti, M., Benford, S., Sturm, B., Vear, C. “A Live Performance Rule System arising from Irish Traditional Dance Music”.
+Proceedings from CMMR’23, the 16th International Symposium on Computer Music Multidisciplinary Research, 2023